prince-makavana/interview-theory-new/interview-questions.md

 1) What is microservice architecture?
 2) How can we implement/split e-commerce website with microservice architecture?
 3) What is middleware?
-4) Ouput or below code
+4) Ouput of below code
 var x = 0;
 for (let i = 0; i < 5; i++) {
   setTimeout(() => {